OpenCollarTeam/opencollarteam.github.io/OpenCollar-Social-Partner-Locations.md

 APPLICATION

 If you would like to sign up for the Official Partners program, please append your avatar name to this notecard's name (ie, "OpenCollar Official Partners - Somebody Resident"), and fill out the form below.
 Then pass it to Athaliah Opus, OpenCollar Social Partner Coordinator.
-Please have the area aready set up for a basic area, with the OpenCollar Partners vendor placed.
+Please have the area already set up for a basic area, with the OpenCollar Partners vendor placed before contact.

 DISTRIBUTORS AND DESIGNERS:
 SecondLife Name/Username: